uva-hydroinformatics/SUMMA_Singularity_In_Rivanna/README.md

 2. Change the name of `kernel_copy.json` to `kernel.json`

-3. Upload `kernel.json` to ‘/home/uvaID` folder of Rivanna

-4. After that, follow step 8 above
+3. After that, follow step 6 above
-- This method use the summa Singularity image in yc5ef's Singularity image